ds5110/Facial-Landmarks-Exploration/outlier.md

 3 a scatter plot of all features to visualize the data and outliers shown in the `ma_infant.png`
 ![ma_infant](./outcome/outlier_selection/ma_adult.png)

 The verification process is the same before.
-No more repetition.
-Based on the displayed results, the outliers are not significantly different from the normal one, then i decide to abandon the use of outlier detection and use all the data for analysis.

 -Isolation Forest
 `isolation_forest_infant.py`